-The 1992 regulations state that as an employer, we must provide PPE to our employees only where there is a health and safety risk that cannot be suitably controlled by other means, in other words, the last resort.
+The 1992 regulations state that as an employer, you must provide PPE to employees only where there is a health and safety risk that cannot be suitably controlled by other means.

 The regulations also state that the provision of the PPE should be: